The Board consists of the following regular and alternate members:

 She has written studies and articles on topics related to Byzantine and post-Byzantine Archeology and Art (Byzantine and post-Byzantine painting, architecture, excavations, early Christian mosaics, etc.).
 She was awarded the prize “Maria Theochari” (2011) for her work: Η μονή Πατέρων και η ζωγραφική του 16ου και 17ου αι. στην περιοχή της Ζίτσας Ιωαννίνων, Ioannina 2009.

-George SkiadaresisDeputy Director of the Ephorate of Antiquities of Halkidiki and Mount Athos, Hellenic Ministry of Culture and Sports
+George SkiadaresisDeputy Director of the Ephorate of Antiquities of Halkidiki and Mount Athos, Hellenic Ministry of Culture

 Ηe was born in Thessaloniki in 1969, where he completed his studies at the School of History and Archeology of the Faculty of Philosophy of the Aristotle University of Thessaloniki, specializing in Byzantine Archaeology.
 He holds a master’s and doctoral degree from the same School.
 His doctoral dissertation is entitled: “The Old Metropolitan church of Veroia within the Byzantine Architecture”.

 From 1992 until today he works continuously in Archaeological Services of the Ministry of Culture and Sports.
 Initially in Thessaloniki (16th EPKA and 9th EBA), from 2006 in Veroia (11th EBA), from 2014 in Pella and Edessa as Head of the Department of Byzantine Antiquities of the Ephorate of Antiquities of Pella and from 2017 until 2020 in the Ephorate of Antiquities of the City of Thessaloniki as Head of the Department of Byzantine Antiquities and as Deputy Director.
 Since January 2021 he is the Deputy Director at the Ephorate of Antiquities of Halkidiki and Mount Athos.